evairson/pacman/readme.md

 ## System Requirements

-- Operating System: Windows, macOS, Linux
+- Operating System: Windows, macOS Intel Chip, Linux
 - Java Runtime Environment (JRE) version 17 or higher
+- If you are working on apple chip please clone the repository and compile it with your ide.

 ## How to Play